JMGomes/countryDisplay/README.md

 - [x] Import and publish code on github public repo
 - [x] Back Button functionality
 - [] 100% correct with designs (complicate to follow and low priority due lack of time)
+- [] Add lint and/or prettier to project

 ## Tests